Kuningan Regency: Geography

-Kuningan is located in the eastern area of West Java.
-It is bordered by Cirebon Regency to the north, Majalengka Regency to the west, Ciamis Regency and Cilacap Regency to the south, and Brebes Regency, Central Java to the east.
-The regency capital is the Kuningan District.
+Kuningan is located in the eastern part of West Java.
+It is bordered by Cirebon Regency to the north, Majalengka Regency to the west, Ciamis Regency and Cilacap Regency to the south, and by Brebes Regency and Cilacap Regency (both in Central Java Province) to the east and southeast.
+The regency capital is the town of Kuningan.
 Its mean elevation is 680 metres (2,520 ft) above sea level.
-The regency's landscape is composed of volcanoes, steep terrain, forest, mountains rivers and fertile agricultural land.
-The highest mountain in the province, Ciremai (3,076 m) is located between the border this regency and Majalengka Regency.
-There are numerous tropical rainforests in Kuningan, which contain tree species such as Pinus (Pinus merkusii), Teureup (Artocarpus elasticus), Yellow mahogany (Dysoxylum caulostachyum), Langsat (Lansium domesticum), and Putat (Planchonia valida).
+The regency's landscape is composed of volcanoes, steep terrain, forests, mountains rivers, and fertile agricultural land.
+The highest mountain in the province, Ciremai (3,076 m) is located between the border of this regency and Majalengka Regency.
+There are numerous tropical rainforests in Kuningan, which contain tree species such as Pinus (Pinus merkusii), teureup (Artocarpus elasticus), yellow mahogany (Dysoxylum caulostachyum), langsat (Lansium domesticum), and putat (Planchonia valida).

-Kuningan has an area of 1,178.57 km2.
-Western and southern parts are relatively mountainous, around 266–720 m above sea level, while the eastern and northern are lower, between 120 and 220 m.
-Most of rivers in the regency flow toward Java Sea from western and southern to northern and eastern parts of the regency.
-The exception is Cijolang River that flows southward to Indian Ocean.
+Kuningan has an area of 1,194.09 km2.
+The western and southern parts are relatively mountainous, around 266–720 m above sea level, while the eastern and northern parts are lower, between 120 and 220 m.
+Most of the rivers in the regency flow toward the Java Sea from the western and southern to the northern and eastern parts of the regency.
+The exception is the Jolang River, which flows southward to the Indian Ocean.

-In Darma District, there is Darma Dam (Waduk Darma) functioning as a clean water and irrigation source, fish farm, and tourist destination.
-The construction of the dam was started in 1942, but it was completed in early 1960s.
-A legendary creature in a form of giant white eel was believed by local residents as the reason of the lengthy duration of the construction.
+In Darma District, there is the Darma Dam (Waduk Darma) functioning as a clean water and irrigation source, fish farm, and tourist destination.
+The construction of the dam was started in 1942, but it was completed in the early 1960s.
+A legendary creature in the form of a giant white eel was believed by residents as the reason for the lengthy duration of the construction.

 Demographics

 Population

-According to the 2000 census, Kuningan had 958,753 residents which made the density as 813/km2.
+According to the 2000 census, Kuningan had 958,753 residents which made the density 813/km2.
 Around 83% of them were in rural area, while the rest were in the city (regency) center.
 The field of works varied at that time: 169,509 people were in agriculture, 1,355 in mining, 24,965 in processing industry, 1,084 in water, gas, and electricity, 24,474 in constructions and engineering, 1,995 in commerce, 19,342 in transportation, 1,626 in finance, 41,851 in services, and the rest of 769 were in other fields.

 According to the 2010 census, Kuningan's population was 1,035,589 people, consisting of 520,632 males and 514,957 females.
 The population was 97% Muslim, 2% Catholics and 1% followers of other religions.
 Its ethnic composition consisted of Sundanese 95%, Javanese 2%, and other groups 3%.
-The 2020 census showed a population of 1,167,686.
+The 2020 census showed a population of 1,167,686, while the official estimate as at mid 2024 was 1,213,927.
 In addition to Indonesian, the official national language, the other widely spoken language in the regency is Sundanese.
-In some areas near the eastern border with Central Java, Javanese and Banyumasan is also spoken.
+In some areas near the eastern border with Central Java, Javanese and Banyumasan are also spoken.